EoinMcLoughlin5/PythonProblems/README.md

 # PythonProblems

-n is an intigner and you imput it in the prgram
+n is an intigner and you imput it in the prgram.

-The computer uses the formula written to give the answer after the number is printed, the program gives a print of the answer
+The computer uses the formula written to give the answer.

+After the number is printed, the program gives a print of the answer.

 Reference